reinoldus/hasura-allow-list-manager/README.md

 All you have to do know is execute a bunch of queries through your frontend or whatever you are using and the queries should appear in the frontend.

+It's is important that all your queries have unique names!
+It's only okay to have the same name if the query is execute by a different role, because we prepend the query role to the queryName before saving to hasura

 # How does it work?

 We are listening to the hasura docker container logs where all the queries that are requested are logged.
 (Your hasura instance has to enable "query-log".)